What are the best products for new moms?

-The number of baby items for new moms seems endless.
+The list seems endless.
 It’s not only bottles but also bottle cleaners, warmers, sterilizers, different sized nipples… right?
 Well, not exactly.
 As I wrote elsewhere, buying more stuff doesn’t equal being more prepared.
 However, the accruement of stuff that comes with a new baby is unavoidable.

 But you don’t need to drown in an ocean of consumerism.
 It’s more like a stream to cross.
 Here are the best new baby products that are essential for new moms.